 Around a year ago, I was introduced to git.
-I know, I’m pretty late to the party. git is a distributed version control system (DVCS).
+I know, I’m pretty late to the party. is a distributed version control system (DVCS).
 It quickly took over subversion as my favorite version control system (VCS).
-I’m a big fan of the social coding site GitHub.
+I’m a big fan of the social coding site .
 For a long time, I’ve wanted to set up a server to host private repositories.
 GitHub allows private repos, but there’s some data that I can’t host on third-party sites, even if the data is marked private.
 My home server is running OpenIndiana.
 This article will show you how to set up a git server inside an OpenIndiana zone.

 After creating the zone and delegating the ZFS dataset, you’ll need to create the git user.
 But first make sure that /export/home exists, otherwise useradd will fail.
 I set the home directory of the git user to the delegated ZFS dataset.
 After adding the user, give the user permission to snapshot the dataset: zfs allow git snapshot,mount pool/dataset.
 We will snapshot the dataset whenever a repository is created or deleted for security reasons.
 Create the /etc/shells file and place /bin/sh and /usr/gnu/bin/git-shell in it on their own lines.
 Set the shell of the git user to /usr/gnu/bin/git-shell.

 Install sendmail and git.
 I used the SFE repo for git.
-If you don’t have the SFE repo set up and don’t know how, this is how you set it up.
+If you don’t have the SFE repo set up and don’t know how, is how you set it up.
 Enable the smtp/sendmail service.
 Our script will email us whenever a repo is created or deleted for security auditing purposes.

-I created two scripts to help in creating and deleting repositories.
+I created two scripts to help in and repositories.
 Download those scripts and place them in a new directory ~git/git-shell-commands and name the scripts create and delete respectively.
 Now make the directory ~git/clients.
 You will need to modify these scripts to change the email address and the dataset that gets snapshotted.

 In your /etc/ssh/sshd_config file, you will need to add PermitUserEnvironment yes.
 Refresh and restart the service.
 Then, place in the file ~git/.ssh/environment the text PATH=/usr/gnu/bin:/usr/bin:/usr/sbin:/sbin:/bin.